BabakMammadov/ansible/README.md

 Lets suppose we want to install much more packages on remote server  and won't to write task for every new package.
 Therefore we use loops.
 Detailed example is given playbook_loop.yml file.
 In there debug module using for show you information.

-### How to store playbook result in variables
+### How to store playbook task result on variables

 ### Inventory
 ```
-inventory.init file example
+inventory.ini file example
 # Single
 172.16.202.96 ansible_ssh_user=root
 172.16.202.97 ansible_ssh_user=root